The City of Duncan was incorporated on 4 March 1912 and members of Temple Lodge No. 33 were instrumental in making that happen.

 As the hour was getting late Mr. Duncan proposed that the proceedings terminate, and after a vote of thanks to the chairman and the council for the use of the room the meeting came to a close.”

 On 7 September 1911, the Cowichan Leader, the local weekly newspaper, openly took sides in the incorporation debate, with an editorial coming out firmly on the side of creating the new City of Duncan.
+The editor of the Cowichan Leader was Frank Arthur Brettingham, a member of Temple Lodge No. 33.
 Here is the editorial:

 “The Board of Trade have lately been going into the question of the incorporation of Duncan as a City Municipality instead of a Rural Municipality as heretofore.
 The place is growing fast and it is evident that it is rapidly outgrowing the present system of municipal government.